bustardcelly/as3flobile/README.markdown

 # About

-as3flobile is a set of ActionScript 3 components targeting the Flash Player on Mobile Devices.
+as3flobile is a set of ActionScript 3 components targeting the Flash Player on Mobile Devices, whether it be embedded in the browser or in an Adobe AIR application.
+There is also an extension project for as3flobile ([as3flobile-air](http://github.com/bustardcelly/as3flobile-air)) that utilizes functionality available from the AIR SDK, such as TouchEvent.

+as3flobile aims to provide a set of components that function within the paradigm of a mobile user interface where a mouse and keyboard are not the primary source of interaction.

+# Components

+# Roadmap